 - Wiki Sites

-- Office 365 Groups – all your mail, calendar, and site data, along with file data shared within the Team associated with the group membership.
+- Microsoft 365 Groups — All your mail, calendar, and site data, along with file data shared within the Team associated with the group membership.

-For more information about how businesses are using data protection, download our report, “Closing Backup and Recovery Gaps.”
-To try out our solutions in your Office 365 environment free for 30 days, visit our website here.
+For more information about how businesses are using data protection, download our report.
+To try out our solutions in your Microsoft 365 environment free for 30 days, visit our website here.